fmcgeough/fmcgeough.github.io/_posts/2024-09-13-bluegrass.md

 it's exciting to see a resurgence with the popularity of Billy Strings.

 I moved to Atlanta in 1990.
 Met my (future) wife and we had two daughters.
 This was how I met Jeff Mosier.
-One of his daughters and our daughter were friends so they'd have play dates and get together at either our place or their place.
-I knew he was a musician but to me he was just a terrific and patient father and all-around good guy.
+One of his daughters and one of our daughters were friends so they'd have play dates and get together at either our place or their place.
+I knew Jeff was a musician but to me he was just a terrific and patient father and all-around good guy.
 I had no idea he had played with Phish, the Allman Brothers, etc. Or that he had been part of the iconic Atlanta band "Aquarium Rescue Unit".

-We saw he was playing at a venue in Roswell Georgia that was close to us and got tickets in May 2024 and I saw him and his brother play.
-It was awesome!
+We saw he was playing at a venue in Roswell Georgia called Mimosa Hall.
+This isn't that far from us so we got tickets.
+And in May 2024 we saw him and his brother play.
+Jeff played the banjo and his brother played his grandmother's Martin D-35 from the 1990s.
+It was awesome to finally hear him!
 He has a very interesting approach to the banjo.
 And even though we haven't seen him for years he gave both my wife and I a big hug.
 So still an incredibly nice human being.
-I recorded a little snippet of one song.
+I recorded a little snippet of one song they played but mostly I just sat and listened with a small audience to him play and tell stories.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">